-Automotive service technicians must discuss automotive problems—along with options to fix them—with their customers.
-Automotive businesses depend on repeat clients, therefore a technician must always be courteous, a good listener, and ready to answer customers’ questions.
+Automotive service technicians need to discuss automotive problems—along with options to fix them—with their customers.
+Automotive businesses depend on repeat clients, therefore a technician must always be courteous, a good listener, and ready to answer a customer's questions.

 What does an Automotive Service Technician do?

 Automotive service technicians typically do the following: